sfdeloach/tungstenJS/info/notes.md

 * Lock a worksheet after three months
 * Calc (calculations from the participant's assessment)
 * Files containing PII have the *.seed extension in order to be ignored by git
+* Depending on auth level, a soft delete of data may be the only option available

 ### Main App Page
 a black & white photo full in the background large orange and blue circle divided in half with these two options